-Over how many provinces did Ahasuerus rule? \\\\\
+Over how many provinces did Ahasuerus rule?

-The Persian Empire was the world's largest superpower up to that point, as reflected in the map on the following page.
-Circle King Ahasuerus's territory on the map.
+The Persian Empire was the world's largest superpower up to that point, as reflected in the map on the following page.3 Put a star beside the city of King Ahasuerus's throne on the map.